Identifying Unmeasured Confounders in Panel Causal Models: A Two-Stage LM-Wald Approach: Five-Wave RI-CLPM with Two Indicators Per Factor (Mediation)

 \section{Five-Wave RI-CLPM with Two Indicators Per Factor (Mediation)}

 Figure~\ref{tab:table_a6} illustrates that the 2SLW approach can identify the mediation path in the five-wave RI-CLPM with two indicators per factor.
-As shown, $M$ serves as the mediator between the residuals of WFX$_4$ and WFX$_2$.
+In this model, $M$ functions as the mediator between the residuals of WFX$_4$ and WFX$_2$.

-Table~A6 shows the result of the 2SLW method, where the unmeasured mediation path was identified.
-Moreover, the mediation is observed regressed on $x_1$, thus the test also shows a statistically significant relationship between WFX$_4$ and WFX$_4$.
+Table~A6 presents the 2SLW results, showing that the previously unmeasured mediation path is identified.
+Moreover, the mediator is regressed on $x_1$, revealing a statistically significant relationship between WFX$_4$ and WFX$_2$.

-To validate this omitted parameter, I need to incorporate it into the analysis model and evaluate its statistical and substantive relevance.
+To further validate this parameter, it should be incorporated into the analysis model to assess both its statistical significance and substantive relevance.